KwakuAAnalyst/mainevent/README.md

 1. Users must verify their identity with zkPass to add new events.
 2. Click on the "Add New Event" button in the navigation bar.
 3. Complete the zkPass verification process.
-4. Connect your evm wallet.
+4. Connect your EVM wallet.
 5. Fill in the event details and submit the form.

 ### Deployment